AdobeDocs/commerce-merchant-services.de-DE/help/landing/saas.md

 ## Anmeldeinformationen {#apikey}

-Der API-Schlüssel und der private Schlüssel werden aus dem [!DNL Commerce] Konto des Lizenzinhabers, das durch eine eindeutige [!DNL Commerce] ID (MageID).
+The API key and private key are generated from the [!DNL Commerce] account of the license holder, which is identified by a unique [!DNL Commerce] ID (MageID).
 So übergeben Sie die Berechtigungsprüfung für Dienste wie [!DNL Product Recommendations] oder [!DNL Live Search]festgelegt ist, kann der Lizenzinhaber der Händlerorganisation den Satz von API-Schlüsseln generieren, solange das Konto gut aufgestellt ist.
-Die Schlüssel können auf der Grundlage des &quot;Bedarfs an Wissen&quot;an den Systemintegrator oder das Entwicklungsteam weitergegeben werden, der Projekte und Umgebungen im Auftrag des Lizenzinhabers verwaltet.
-Darüber hinaus sind Lösungsintegratoren auch berechtigt, [!DNL Commerce Services].
-Wenn Sie ein Lösungsintegrator sind, ist der Unterzeichner der [!DNL Commerce] Der Partnervertrag sollte die API-Schlüssel generieren.
+The keys can be shared on a &quot;need to know&quot; basis with the systems integrator or development team that manages projects and environments on behalf of the license holder.
+Additionally, solution integrators are also entitled to use [!DNL Commerce Services].
+If you are a solution integrator, the signer of the [!DNL Commerce] partner contract should generate the API keys.

 ### API-Schlüssel und privaten Schlüssel generieren {#genapikey}